 - Eye-Obscuring Hat: When she doesn't use a mask to cover her eyes, her hat is always tipped in a way to keep them hidden.

 - Faux Affably Evil: Acts like your typical refined British lady most of the time.
 She drops the act when she gets sufficiently angry, complete with yelling "SHUT UP!" at anyone who tries to interrupt her.
-She's also incredibly racist.
+She's also incredibly racist and xenophobic.

 - Hidden Agenda Villain: She claims she had no motive for killing Watson.
 Her true motive is revealed in DGS 2; she's an assassin sent by Vortex to kill Watson in an area where extradition rights apply, since Watson knew too much regarding the truth of the Professor case.